Financial Assistance Overview

 - Continuing students: Submit the following application annually in the spring semester, TEDS/TGS Returning Financial Aid Application.

-Additional information concerning the various grants and scholarships offered by Trinity, including the application, can be found on our website.
+Additional information concerning the various grants and scholarships offered by Trinity, including the applications, can be found on our website.

-All Trinity scholarship opportunities indicated on this page are designed specifically for Divinity School and Graduate School students pursuing a degree on the Deerfield Campus.
+All Trinity scholarship opportunities indicated on this page are designed specifically for Divinity School and Graduate School students pursuing a degree on the Bannockburn Campus or via TEDS online.
 Extension Site students are not eligible for Trinity scholarship consideration, and are therefore not required to complete the Trinity scholarship application.
 Most scholarships and grants are not available during the summer term.

 |Hours Per Semester||Scholarship Amount|